 Large-Scale, Integrated Network of Diversified Assets in Strategic Locations.
-We operate an integrated natural gas and NGL transportation, fractionation, processing, storage and import/export network within the United States.
-Our operations are strategically located to serve the major supply basins for NGL-rich natural gas, the major NGL storage hubs in North America and international markets.
-We believe that our location in these markets provides access to natural gas, NGL and petrochemical supply volumes, anticipated demand growth and business expansion opportunities.
+We operate an integrated network of natural gas, NGL, crude oil and refined products midstream infrastructure within the United States.

+Our operations also include domestic crude oil, petrochemical and refined products pipelines, offshore platform services and marine transportation assets.
+Our integrated network of assets are strategically located to serve the major domestic supply basins and product storage hubs as well as international markets.
+We believe that our presence in these markets provides us access to natural gas, crude oil, NGL, petrochemical and refined products volumes, anticipated demand growth and business expansion opportunities.